Ankle-Brachial Index TestSkip to the navigation

 This test is done by measuring blood pressure at the ankle and in the arm while a person is at rest.
-Measurements are usually repeated at both sites after 5 minutes of walking on a treadmill.
+Some people also do an exercise test.
+In this case, the blood pressure measurements are repeated at both sites after a few minutes of walking on a treadmill.

 The ankle-brachial index (ABI) result is used to predict the severity of peripheral arterial disease (PAD).
 A slight drop in your ABI with exercise means that you probably have PAD.
 This drop may be important, because PAD can be linked to a higher risk of heart attack or stroke.

 Why It Is Done